Gebran Bassil: Involvement in the rhetoric of Lebanese protests

-World Economic Forum in Davos
+World Economic Forum in Davos 2019 and 2020

+In January 2019, Bassil bragged at Davos that he can teach the United States and the United Kingdom "how to run a country without a budget".

 In January 2020, he attended the World Economic Forum in Davos, and when asked by Hadley Gamble regarding the trip funding, he responded that it was offered to him.
 In the same meeting, the Dutch foreign trade minister, Sigrid Kaag, mentioned that in her home country, "we're not allowed to have friends like that."